mohan2020/w2hsite/site/content/blog/working-in-telemedicine-during-the-age-of-covid-19.md

 title: Working in telemedicine during the age of COVID-19
 date: '2020-08-31'
 summary: >-
+  COVID has impacted us all.
+Working remotely has been a challenge.
+This is set of conversations with implementation, engineering and management to gain some insights into their work during these challenging times.
+image: /img/uploads/screen-shot-2020-08-31-at-3.45.10-pm.png
+authorname: Smriti Shah
+authorimage: /img/uploads/author-pic.jpg
+---
 2020 has led to many changes— transitioning to remote work being one of them.
 Many of us are still getting used to our new reality of telecommuting with about half of employed adults currently working from home.
 Telecommuting has been on the rise over the last several years and has accelerated exponentially since the pandemic first began.
 Drawing a direct parallel to this, the field of telemedicine has had a similar claim to fame.
 Put these two together and working on telemedicine programs for a health system in the midst of a pandemic can be a whole other ball game.
 I sat down with some integral members of the Way to Health Team to talk about the COVID-19 pandemic and just how it impacted their work here.
-image: /img/uploads/screen-shot-2020-08-31-at-3.45.10-pm.png
-authorname: Smriti Shah
-authorimage: /img/uploads/author-pic.jpg
----

 **Neda Khan, Senior Applications Specialist**

 _Has your work become more meaningful in any way?_